near/pagoda-docs/docs/rpc/setup.md

 sidebar_position: 3
 sidebar_label: Setup
 title: RPC Setup
+description: In order to use the RPC API you will need to setup the correct RPC endpoints.
 ---

 In order to use the RPC API you will need to setup the correct RPC endpoints: